Taking contact can disrupt a team’s defensive system, writes Peter Russell.

-The “heart” of the defence is a point of strength for any team.
-A strong “heart” defensive system allows other systems of a defensive policy to be deployed, like line speed and drift, which in essence, cuts down the attacking options of the opposing team.
+A strong ’heart’ defensive system allows other systems of the defensive policies to be deployed, like line speed and drift, which, in essence, cuts down the attacking options of the opposing team.

-As an attacking team, we need to soak up that line speed, or find a way to break down their defensive system.
 For a start, we look to move the point of contact away from their strength.
-In simple terms, we want to attack the “unexpected” defenders or their weakest defenders, who might well be the fifth or sixth position in the ruck defence chain.
+In simple terms, we want to attack the ’unexpected’ defenders, or their weakest defenders, who might well be the fifth or sixth position in the ruck-defence chain.

 We can do this by grouping the defence and spreading the ball – fixing the defence, because they must stay in their system – and move the ball towards the unexpected defender.

-Inevitably, your ball carriers will take contact.
-In fact, they may seek contact.
-There are three main reasons why they look to run at a defender, two of which need correcting, the other which is a tactical play.
+There are three main reasons why they may run at a defender; two of which need correcting, the other is a tactical play.
 We need to distinguish between them.

 Sometimes it is necessary to take contact.
-It‘s not because the player simply thrives on contact, doesn’t have the skills to avoid it, or the defence is better at getting in the way.
+It‘s not because the player simply thrives on contact, doesn’t have the skills to avoid it or the defence is better at getting in the way.
 It’s necessary because it’s a means to an end.
 It’s about grouping the defence and utilising quick ball into space.

-Necessary contact is when you want to set up a particular contact point in the opposition defensive system to expose a weakness elsewhere, or the defending team cannot get their defensive system in place quick enough to negate your attack.
+Necessary contact is when you want to set up a particular contact point in the opposition defensive system to expose a weakness elsewhere, or the defending team cannot get their defensive system in place quick enough to successfully negate your attack.

-Contact can also group a weaker defensive team knowing they must send more support players in to stop a rampaging attacking team, leaving spaces elsewhere.
-If a team has a front-line defence mentality with a tackle-only system, you may need to take contact to ensure they send necessary defenders in to stop your momentum.
+If the opposition team has a frontline defence mentality, with a tackle-only system, you may need to take contact to ensure they send necessary defenders in to stop your momentum.

-Necessary contact is not attacking the defender front-on.
-Instead, the ball carrier attacks a weak shoulder, which in turn draws more defenders into the tackle to try and halt the attack.
-With more than one defender stepping in, the defence will have fewer players on their feet around the tackle, and will need to send wider out defenders in to secure their “heart” defence.
+With more than one defender stepping in, the defence will have fewer players on their feet around the tackle, and will need to send wider out defenders in to secure their ’heart’ defence.
 This will give space out wide to attack.

 Defensive systems around the ruck are pretty standard.
 The first three players next to one side of the ruck have specific roles, which I call the heart of the defence.
 Outside these players, the roles become less defined.

-Once we reach the fifth and sixth defender, they are not so likely to be involved in the thrust of the defensive system, especially against teams who run a 1v1 attacker/ tackler and tackle assist system.
+Once we reach the fifth and sixth defender, they are not so likely to be involved in the thrust of the defensive system, especially against teams who run a 1v1 attacker/tackler and tackle assist system.
 If you watch footage of games, you will see they often do not come forward as fast as the other players, or keep their shape.

 To exploit these players, we need to engage and hold the first four defenders and then move the ball into the spaces in front of the fifth and sixth defender.